 In the back of my drawer is my old passport.
 My first passport.
 I was twenty-two at the time and you were allowed to smile.
 It makes all the difference.
-I applied for it, in my in my second year of teaching and subsequently went to England the following year to teach and travel.
+I applied for it, in my second year of teaching and subsequently went to England the following year to teach and travel.

 What I didn't do with my passport, however, was join CUSO (Canadian University Services Overseas).
 I did want to go somewhere adventurous, Africa, South America, Asia.
 I had heard stories of friends, friends of friends and colleagues who had gone to Peru, Tanzania, Malaysia.
 Instead I went to England.
 I moved just marginally beyond my comfort zone - I left home.

 Yes, I did travel extensively in Europe, hitchhiking most of the time.
 However, I always came back after a few months to Maidely Rd., where I paid for a room in a flat with four other girls.
 I did not, for example, hitchhike across North Africa, as the two Australian girls, I met in Italy, had done.
 Nor did I head to Nepal with an old schoolmate, whom I had accidentally met on a ferry to Crete.